bruinquants/intro-to-algotrading-workshop/README.md

 1 share of Apple now in your portfolio.
 The order might not fill immediately if you place the order outside of market hours.

-This should be everything we
+This should be everything we need right now.

+### Getting historical data

+Fetching historical data is slightly inconvenient in Alpaca since it operates on the older v1 API, so we lose some nice functionality from the requests module.
+The functions ```get_historical_data``` and ```make_dataframe``` serve all of our desires to get historical data, quickly benchmark ideas, and run basic backtests.

 ### Websocket streaming for live data

-### Getting historical data

 ### Pairs Trading and Time Series Analysis